 CogniFit is an innovative training program that adapts to the particular needs of each user and helps to combat the first symptoms of Alzheimer's, delaying the effects of the neurodegenerative illness thanks to the creation of a better cognitive reserve.
 All of the exercises are made to help transfer the trained cognitive abilities to the main functions of daily life.

-Activities for people with Alzheimer's
+Activities for Alzheimer's patients

 Evaluation and personalized diagnostic.
 Detection of cognitive level.

-|Maintenance of the most deteriorated brain skills.
+Maintenance of the most deteriorated brain skills.

 Reinforce the specific areas that are susceptible to deterioration